Lungan – Longan

 Simplified Chinese龙眼

-The longan (from Cantonese lùhng-ngáahn 龍眼, literally "dragon eye"), is so named because it resembles an eyeball when its fruit is shelled (the black seed shows through the translucent flesh like a pupil/iris).
+The longan (from Cantonese lùhng-ngáahn 龍眼, literally 'dragon eye'), is so named because it resembles an eyeball when its fruit is shelled (the black seed shows through the translucent flesh like a pupil and iris).
 The seed is small, round and hard, and of an enamel-like, lacquered black.
 The fully ripened, freshly harvested fruit has a bark-like shell, thin, and firm, making the fruit easy to peel by squeezing the pulp out as if one were "cracking" a sunflower seed.
 When the shell has more moisture content and is more tender, the fruit becomes less convenient to shell.
-The tenderness of the shell varies due to either premature harvest, variety, weather conditions, or transport/storage conditions.
+The tenderness of the shell varies due to either premature harvest, variety, weather conditions or storage conditions.

 « Back to Glossary Index